 WHO reports that only 23 countries (including 7 LMICs) offered comprehensive tobacco cessation services in 2018, covering just 32 percent of the world population.
-Where tobacco cessation services exist, they are designed for the general population, often not reaching marginalized communities.
-People with mental health conditions are often excluded from clinical trials on medicines for smoking cessation.
+Where tobacco cessation services exist, they are designed for the general population, often not reaching marginalized

 Like other tobacco control measures of the WHO FCTC, tobacco cessation interventions are cost-effective.
 Investment Case for Tobacco Control in Lao PDR: The Case for Scaling up WHO FCTC Implementation found that the government would yield 11 times its investment in cessation interventions over 15 years.
-Similarly, WHO estimated that an additional investment of just US\$1.68 per person in tobacco cessation over 10 years (2021-30) would achieve 152 million successful quitters and avert almost 3 million deaths globally.
-Returns on investments in tobacco cessation would likely be considerably higher when taking into account the positive effects on mental health conditions and the associated socioeconomic benefits.
+148 Similarly, WHO estimated that an additional investment of just US\$1.68 per person in tobacco cessation over 10 years (2021-30) would achieve 152 million successful quitters and avert almost 3 million deaths globally.
+149 Returns on investments in tobacco cessation would likely be considerably higher when taking into account the positive effects on mental health conditions and the associated socioeconomic benefits.

 Mental health also receives a low priority despite its high and growing socioeconomic and health burdens.
 Globally, on average, only 2 percent of government health budgets are spent on mental health.
-Low-income and high-income countries allocate less than 1 percent of the government health budget and health official development assistance (ODA), respectively, to mental health.148,149,150 Under such circumstances, the proportion of mental health conditions in the global disability-adjusted life years increased from 3.1 percent in 1990 to 4.9 percent in 2019.
+Low-income and high-income countries allocate less than 1 percent of the government health budget and health official development assistance (ODA), respectively, to mental health. ^{151, 152, 153} Under such circumstances, the proportion of mental health conditions in the global disability-adjusted life years increased from 3.1 percent in 1990 to 4.9 percent in 2019.
+154 percent of people with depression receive treatment.
+156 These low treatment levels are not commensurate with the cost-effectiveness of mental health interventions.
+For example, basic psychosocial support with medication for depression can provide one year of healthy life with an investment as low as US\$100 in developing countries.
+157